Celestial-17/Project1/README.md

 ```

 ## Acknowledgements
-We thank Professor Chris Dent and Gomez Anaya, Sergio for their helpful suggestions on the research project.
+I thank Professor Chris Dent and Gomez Anaya, Sergio for their helpful suggestions on the research project.